 Trump administration takes control of Washington’s Union Station train hub

-Transportation Secretary Sean Duffy says the move was ‘not a power play’, as Trump seeks greater sway over the capital.
+Transportation Secretary Sean Duffy says the move is ‘not a powerplay’ as Trump seeks greater sway over the US capital.

 The administration of President Donald Trump has announced it plans to take control of Union Station, a major transportation hub in the United States capital of Washington, DC.

-Trump’s Transportation Secretary Sean Duffy delivered the announcement on Wednesday, as he stood with leaders from the rail company Amtrak to unveil a new fleet of faster Acela trains.
+Transportation Secretary Sean Duffy delivered the announcement on Wednesday as he stood with leaders from the rail company Amtrak to unveil a new fleet of faster Acela trains.

 Recommended Storieslist of 3 items